abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

 1. worst case
    - always measure the worst case
    - Worst-case analysis is much easier than average-case analysis, as it requires only the ability to identify the worst-case input, which is often simple
+     - > An average-case analysis usually requires that we calculate expected running times based on a given input distribution, which usually involves sophisticated probability theory **(big-input data distribution)**.
+Therefore, for the remainder of this book, unless we specify otherwise, we will characterize running times in terms of the worst case, as a function of the input size `n` of the algorithm.
 2. remove constants
    - `O(n/2 + 124)` will be `O(n+1)`
 3. different terms for inputs